Tradewaysdocs

 Trade Detail Integration

-On the trade detail page, a Journal section replaces the old notes placeholder.
-It provides four tabs:
+On the trade detail page, a Journal section provides four tabs:

 TabDescription

 Trade NoteAn embedded editor for notes specific to this trade.
-Auto-created on first view with the trade template (if set).
+Auto-created on first view using the trade template (if set).

 DailyRead-only preview of the daily journal entry for the trade's open date.
 If none exists, shows a "Create" button.